|

 and completion of New Testament, in Greek; earliest known manuscripts

-Sinaiticus) was discovered by scholar-editor Constantine Tischendorf at the
+(the Codex Sinaiticus) was discovered by scholar-editor Constantine

 70